Today we’re going to talk about your Christmas marketing calen-

 That way, it’s less likely that you’ll have to make giant claws and a massive wholesale order all at the same time.
 And you won’t feel so overwhelmed.

 So go ahead and mark up your planner with everything you know is happening over the next four months.
-Concerts, dinners, birthdays, visits to your maiden Aunt in Scunthorpe.
+Concerts, dinners, birthdays, visiting your Aunt in Cleethorpes.
 In it goes.

 Next, put in your Christmas cut-off date.
 You might be happy to work right up to Christmas eve, or perhaps you’d rather be done and dusted a little earlier than that.
 Mark in your preferred last day of business.